 - Can you choose online or do you have to re-visit the studio for selection?
-Could this possible lead to pressure selling?
+Could this possibly lead to pressure selling?

 - Does the photographer offer ways to spread the load?
-Gift Vouchers, Credit Card / Paypal or instalments?
+Gift Vouchers, Credit Card or instalments?

 - Will you be able to obtain digital images?